-Exercise and physical activity, when incorporated into detox programs, can offer significant benefits for both physical and mental well-being.
+Exercise and physical activity, when incorporated into detox and pre detox programs, can offer significant benefits for both physical and mental well-being.
 Physical activity can help alleviate common withdrawal symptoms, promote better sleep quality, increase energy levels, manage stress, improve mood, and provide a healthy coping mechanism for managing cravings and urges to use substances.
 Exercise therapy is often used during detox and post-detox.

 Exercise is a well-known stress reliever.
 Physical activity can help manage stress hormones and promote feelings of relaxation, which is crucial during detox when the body is under stress from eliminating substances.
 The endorphin release triggered by exercise can also improve mood and combat feelings of depression or irritability that can arise during detox.